Timmy-124/Data-Analysis-Portfolio/README.md

   ### Stakeholder
 Marketing Team: The marketing team is interested in understanding the different customer segments to create personalized marketing campaigns
   ### Tools Used
+- Microsoft Excel: Excel was used for data cleaning by applying various functions to identify missing values, remove duplicates, check for misspellings and standardize date formats
-- Structured Query Language: SQL was utilized for data cleaning and analysis [View Here](https://github.com/Timmy-124/Data-Analysis-Portfolio/blob/main/Customer%20Segmentation%20Analysis)
+- Structured Query Language: SQL was utilized for analysis [View Here](https://github.com/Timmy-124/Data-Analysis-Portfolio/blob/main/Customer%20Segmentation%20Analysis)
  ### Analysis and Findings
  ### Demographics and Purchasing Behaviour
 1. Gender: Female customers exhibited the highest purchasing frequency and contributed the most to total sales, while male customers trailed in purchasing frequency and sales volume